LMilfont/WexGateway/README.md

 # Testing

 Tests were done using JUnit, as can be seen in Screenshot04.
-You may run JUnit teste by opening file "WecControllerTest.java" then choose "Run as JUnit Test".
+You may run JUnit tests by opening file "WexControllerTest.java" then choose "Run as JUnit Test".

 # Screenshots